Universal CityWalk: History

 Designed by Jon Jerde, CityWalk opened in May 1993 adjacent to the Cineplex Odeon cinema (operated by AMC Theatres since 2006).
-A $1 billion, 93000 sqft expansion opened in 2000.
-Planning done by Jerde Associates.
+A $1 billion, 93000 sqft expansion opened in 2000, with planning also executed by Jerde Associates.
 Street performers (magicians and musicians) are a common sight.

 CityWalk's central plaza is topped by a 170-foot radial trellis designed and built by Pearce Structures (who also constructed Biosphere 2).
 The courtyard features a leaping fountain, created by WET.
 A huge television monitor brought in by Panasonic, is located above the multiplex, showing upcoming Universal movie releases, music videos, and NBCUniversal promotions stands next to the giant guitar towering over the Hard Rock Cafe.

 In January 2010, the music video for Justin Bieber's song "Baby" was recorded here.

 5 Towers

 "5 Towers" is an interactive outdoor concert venue on Universal CityWalk, featuring a technologically advanced staging system.
 The stage is equipped with thousands of LED fixtures, motion capture sensors, five soaring 42-foot light tower sculptures, a massive video monitor, and a state-of-the-art audio system.

 The new staging system serves as the structural artistic centerpiece for CityWalk.
 It features live music.